wpexpertsio/Post-SMTP/readme.txt

 == Changelog ==

-= 2.8.6 - 2023-12-20 =
+= 2.8.7 - 2023-12-20 =

 * Improvement - added sanitization where missing to improve security
 * Improvement - added nonce where missing to improve security

+= 2.8.6 - 2023-12-07 =

+* Improvement - Changed banner placement for NEW mobile app for POST SMTP to improve UX.
+* Improvement - Tweaked dashboard UI for better usability.

 = 2.8.5 - 2023-11-23 =

-* Fix: Fix: In some cases, there was an issue disconnecting mobile application.
+* Fix: In some cases, there was an issue disconnecting mobile application.

 = 2.8.4 - 2023-11-20 =